c-cast/nova-packager/readme.md

 # Nova Packager by cCast

-Nova Packager is a newer version of NovaModules, created for Nova 4.0.
+Nova Packager is a newer version of NovaModules, created for **Nova 4.0**.

 With Nova Packager you can create modules inside your Laravel Nova application and have different folders for each module.